Discovering Multiagent Learning Algorithms with Large Language Models: Introduction

 The field of Multi-Agent Reinforcement Learning has achieved remarkable milestones in recent years, reaching superhuman performance in domains ranging from Poker to real-time strategy games.
 These advances have been driven by a diverse array of methods, including game-theoretic regret minimization~\citep{Brown2019Pluribus} and population-based league training~\citep{Vinyals2019AlphaStar}.
 The practical performance of these algorithms relies heavily on specific structural choices—such as how regret is discounted over time or how a specific equilibrium solution concept is derived.
 Historically, the refinement of these choices has been a largely manual endeavor.
 Researchers must rely on intuition and trial-and-error to navigate a vast combinatorial space of potential update rules, often defaulting to mathematically tractable heuristics (e.g., linear averaging or fixed discounting) that may not be optimal.

 In this work, we propose to overcome this limitation by automating the design process itself with Large Language Models (LLMs).
 We apply AlphaEvolve~\citep{novikov2025alphaevolve}, a distributed evolutionary system powered by LLMs, to the domain of multi-agent learning.
 Unlike traditional hyperparameter optimization or genetic programming, AlphaEvolve leverages the code-generation capabilities of LLMs to perform semantic evolution.
 By treating the algorithm’s source code as the genome, the system uses LLMs to act as intelligent genetic operators—performing mutation to rewrite logic, introduce new control flows, and inject novel symbolic operations.
-This allows the search to transcend simple parameter tuning and discover entirely new mechanisms for equilibrium finding.
+This allows to search beyond simple parameter tuning and discover new non-intuitive mechanisms for equilibrium finding.
+This automated search initially yielded two highly performant variants: Volatility-Adaptive Discounted (VAD-)CFR and Smoothed Hybrid Optimistic Regret (SHOR-)PSRO, both consistently competitive with state-of-the-art human-designed baselines across an 18-game suite covering five game families.

-We validate the generality of this framework by applying it to the two dominant paradigms of imperfect-information game solving:

-1. Evolving Counterfactual Regret Minimization (CFR)~\citep{Zinkevich2007CFR}: The CFR family of algorithms relies on recursive definitions for accumulating regret and deriving an average policy.
-State-of-the-art variants like DCFR~\citep{brown2019solving} and PCFR+~\citep{farina2021faster} were developed by manually identifying specific weighting schemes or regret targets to accelerate convergence.
-We apply AlphaEvolve to the symbolic operations governing regret accumulation, policy aggregation, and current policy derivation.
-The search yields Volatility-Adaptive Discounted \mbox{(VAD-)CFR}, a novel variant that dynamically adjusts its discounting parameters based on the volatility of regret updates and utilizes a regret-magnitude weighted warm-start to construct the average strategy.
-This approach outperforms existing baselines across a diverse set of game benchmarks.

-2. Evolving Policy-Space Response Oracles ~\citep{Lanctot2017PSRO} (PSRO): PSRO generalizes the Double Oracle algorithm ~\citep{mcmahan2003planning}, expanding a population of policies by iteratively computing best responses and solving for a meta-strategy.
-Standard meta-solvers (e.g., Projected Replicator Dynamics or Uniform) enforce static trade-offs between exploration (expanding the game graph) and exploitation (refining the equilibrium).
-These static heuristics often fail to adapt to the changing topology of the empirical game during training.
-We apply AlphaEvolve to discover dynamic training-time and evaluation-time meta-solvers that optimize this schedule.
-The resulting variant, Smoothed Hybrid Optimistic Regret (SHOR-)PSRO, utilizes a hybrid update rule that mixes regret-based stability with aggressive greedy exploitation.
-By annealing the weight of these components over the training horizon, SHOR-PSRO empirically shows both algorithmic robustness and iteration efficiency.